PixxelPioneer/MouseMovementBot/README.md

 The script includes a failsafe feature.
 Quickly moving the mouse to any corner of the screen will stop the script immediately.
-This README provides a clear overview of your script, its features, how to set it up, and how to use it.
-Adjust the license section based on your preference or omit it if not applicable.